JoeKun/freebsd-configuration/documentation/freebsd/freebsd-remote-access-ssh.md

 As seen in the following [FreeBSD commit](https://svnweb.freebsd.org/base?view=revision&revision=294909), FreeBSD developers have made a conscious decision to deviate from the new default value of `UseDNS` since OpenSSH 6.8p1.

-Unfortunately, leaving `UseDNS` enabled can result in significant delays when logging in, especially from a client machine in a network where the public IP address doesn't have a proper reverse DNS entry.
+Unfortunately, leaving `UseDNS` enabled can result in significant delays when logging in, especially from a client machine in a network where the public IP address doesn’t have a proper reverse DNS entry.
 Furthermore, `UseDNS` seems [pretty pointless for most people](http://unix.stackexchange.com/questions/56941/what-is-the-point-of-sshd-usedns-option#answer-56947).

 For those reasons, disabling `UseDNS` can be a good idea. [^2]